atreus-cloud/InterpreterRuby/README.md

 # The workings of the code:

--Lexer: Converts input into tokens.
+- Lexer: Converts input into tokens.
 - Parser: Builds an AST from tokens.
 - AST Classes: Represents different types of statements and expressions.
 - Interpreter (Visitor): Executes parsed statements.